pVelocity/llama2_local/README.md

 # Llama2 on Your Local Computer
-Run the new Llama2 and Llama2-Chat models on your local computer.
+Run the new Llama2 and Llama2-Chat models on your local computer, specifically the research box that we setup using the Nividia Tesla P40 GPU.

 ## Getting Started